irisonia/Algorithms-in-CPP/RadixSortCollection/README.md

 - You can provide memory for the algorythm to use, instead of radix allocating it dynamically.
   See details about the memory size in the API (radix_sort_collection_api.h).
 - The underlying sort is radix.
+- For sorting std::vector, send the address of its first element.

 Included files:
 - radix_sort_api.h : api for the client to use